-Are you visiting LBP for a business meeting anytime soon?
-Take a tour around Rotterdam!
+We root the day that we will be allowed to travel again and you might visit LBP.
+If that day comes, you might consider a tour around Rotterdam!
 There are lots of interesting places to visit.
-We’ll show you some of our favorites in the Nieuwe Werk area.
+We’ll show you some of our favorites in the Stadsdriehoek area.